Hide (unit): Anglo-Saxon England

-The County Hidage (early 11th century) lists the total number of hides to be assessed on each county and it seems that by this time at least the total number of hides in a given area was imposed from above.
+The County Hidage (early 11th century) lists the number of hides to be assessed on each county, and it seems that by this time at least the number of hides in a given area was imposed from above.
 Each county was assigned a round number of hides, for which it would be required to answer.
-For instance, at an early date in the 11th century, Northamptonshire was assigned 3,200 hides, while Staffordshire was assigned only 500.
+For instance, Northamptonshire was assigned 3,200 hides while Staffordshire was assigned 500.
 This number was then divided up between the hundreds in the county.
 Theoretically there were 100 hides in each hundred, but this proportion was often not maintained, for example because of changes in the hundreds or in the estates comprising them or because assessments were altered when the actual cash liability was perceived as being too high or too low or for other reasons now unknown.
 The hides within each hundred were then divided between villages, estates or manors, usually in blocks or multiples of 5 hides, though this was not always maintained.
 Differences from the norm could result from estates being moved from one hundred to another, or from adjustments to the size of an estate or alterations in the number of hides for which an estate should answer.

 As each local community had the task of deciding how its quota of hides should be divided between the lands held by that community, different communities used different criteria, depending on the type of land held and on the way in which an individual's wealth was reckoned within that community, it is self-evident that no single comprehensive definition is possible.